eqcss/eqcss/README.md

     <script src=EQCSS.js></script>

 If you need to support IE8 there is an optional polyfill available that adds `@media` queries and `@element` queries to IE8.
 Add this file to your HTML before where you added EQCSS:

     <!--[if lt IE 9]><script src="EQCSS-polyfills.js"></script><![endif]-->

+Alternatively, you can also grab [EQCSS from NPM](https://www.npmjs.com/package/eqcss) with the following command:

+    npm install eqcss

 ## Writing Element Queries